cs230-stanford/website-winter-2020/syllabus.md

 ## Announcements
 - Project meeting logistics have been updated.
 Each group will meet with their TA 3 times throughout the quarter.
 See the [project page](/project) for details.
 - TA project mentors have been assigned.
 See [the piazza post](https://piazza.com/class/k533d6ufdfg5dv?cid=327).
+- No section during week 6!
+In its place is Midterm review.

 ## Syllabus